marcodeangelis/stochastic-area-metric/README.md

 Notice:

-The datasets needs to be created as Python `lists` and not as numpy arrays.
+The datasets need to be created as Python `lists` and not as numpy arrays.

 ```python